Reproducing Graphs Customised with the Graph Editor in Stata

 This .grec recording contains only the changes that were made while it was recording.
 Unlike the .gph file from the first example, it does not contain any information about how the original graph was drawn.
 This means after the comments (in green) at the top, everything in black will be graph editor commands.
 To recreate the changes, you would make the graph and then apply the graph editor commands, the same as in the first example:

-If you prefer to use the graph editor to make your changes make sure to either record the changes you make in a .grec file, or save your graph as a .gph file.
+Stata's graph editor is powerful, however it is recommended that you make sure to either record the changes you make in a .grec file, or save your graph as a .gph file.
 If you do not make a recording and only save the graph as an image file there will be no record of the changes you have made to the graph, making it much more difficult for others to reliably reproduce your graph.